elsassph/haxe-modular/readme.md

 3. Lazy loading

     A helper class allows to easily load modules at run time.
-JS bundles can be created automatically.
+JS bundles can be created automatically if you use `Bundle.load`.

 4. Hot-reload

-    The same helper class can be used listen to a LiveReload server and reload lazy-loaded modules automatically.
+    A helper class can be used listen to a LiveReload server and reload lazy-loaded modules automatically.

-This project provides support classes to implement the proposed solution:
+## Installation

+You need to install both a Haxe library and a NPM module:

+	# code splitting and hot-reload (must be local)
+	npm install haxe-modular --save

+	# Haxe support classes
     haxelib install modular

 Add to your HXML:

+	# Haxe support classes and output rewriting
 	-lib modular

 ## NPM dependencies bundling

-Best practice (for speed and better caching) is to regroup all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.
+Best practice (for compilation speed and better caching) is to regroup all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.

-It is good (and quite complicated) in JavaScript, when using Webpack or others, because it significantly improves build times, and gives you a nicely cacheable file.

-It is required (and very easy) when doing a modular Haxe application, because this is needed to share NPM dependencies between Haxe modules. *In fact, you should use this technique for non-modular applications as well!*
+It is absolutely required when doing a modular Haxe application and in particular if you want to use the React live-reload functionality.

 ### Template